eraybasar/pesdk-docs/_guides/ios/v8/features/frames.md

 Dynamic frames are added in the same manner as static frames, please read the section above, to grasp the basic concepts.
 Dynamic frames consist of four groups.
 Each group has a start, middle and end image.
-The start and end images are optional, and for the middle image there are to modes, `.repeat` and `.stretch`.
+The start and end images are optional, and for the middle image there are two modes, `.repeat` and `.stretch`.
 These determine whether the asset should be stretched over the area, or if they should be repeated to fill up space.
-Please note that in our implementation the middle asset will never be cut, when `.repeat` is set as mode, but rather squeeze or stretch the single tiles a bit, to fit in only complete copies of the asset.
+Please note that in our implementation the middle asset will never be cut, when `.repeat` is set as its mode, but rather squeeze or stretch the single tiles a bit, to fit in only complete copies of the asset.
 The four groups can be laid out in two ways.
 Horizontal inside and vertical inside, see the images below.